 ENGAGING AND BUILDING COMMUNITY THROUGH THE ARTS

-The Arts Council of the Morris Area is a private, not-for-profit organization founded in 1973 and celebrating its 40th anniversary, long dedicated to enriching the community through the arts.
+Celebrating its 40th anniversary, Morris Arts, located in Morristown, NJ, is a not-for-profit organization founded in 1973 and long dedicated to enriching the community through the arts.
 Our mission to “engage and build community through the arts” is accomplished through:

 - Arts education programs in the schools